-Service Description licensed respite day care facility; or other community care residential facility approved by the State.
-Skilled (or Private Duty) Nursing For members requiring ongoing nursing care at home or in the community, provid by licensed nurses.
-Services may be self-directed under personal assistance level II/delegated using nurse delegation procedures as outlined in HRS §457-7.5 and the Health Plan Manual.
-Specialized Medical Equipment and Supplies (SMES) Refers to the purchase, rental, lease, warranty costs, assessment costs, installation, repairs, and removal of devices, controls, or appliances, as specified in the health action plan that enable individuals to increase and/or maintain their abilities to perform ADL, or to perceive, control, participate in, or communicate in the environment in which they live.
-Services include but are not limited to: Items necessary for life support Specialized infant car seats Modification of parent-owned motor vehicle to accommodate the child, e.g. wheelchair lifts Intercoms for monitoring the child's roomShower seat Portable humidifiers Electric utility bills specific to electrical life support devices (e.g., ventilator, oxygen concentrator) Medical supplies • Heavy duty items including but not limited to patient lifts or beds that exceed \$1,000 per month Rental of equipment that exceeds \$1,000 per month such as ventilators Emergency back-up generators specific to electrical life support devices (ventilator, oxygen concentrator); and • Miscellaneous equipment such as customized wheelchairs, specialty orthotics, and bath equipment that exceeds \$1,000 per month.
+Service Description Medical supplies Heavy duty items including but not limited to patient lifts or beds that exceed \$1,000 per month • Rental of equipment that exceeds \$1,000 per month such as ventilators Emergency back-up generators specific to electrical life support devices (ventilator, oxygen concentrator); and Miscellaneous equipment such as customized wheelchairs, specialty orthotics, and bath equipment that exceeds \$1,000 per month.
 Items reimbursed shall be in addition to any medical equipment and supplies furnished under the MSP and shall exclude those items which are not of direct medical or remedial benefit to the individual.
 Specialized medical equipment and supplies shall be recommended by the Member's PCP.
-Subacute Facility Services Members do not require acute care but need more intensive skilled nursing.
-Services provided in: • A licensed nursing facility A licensed and certified hospital
+Subacute Facility Members do not require acute care but need more intensive skilled nursing.
+Services Services provided in: A licensed nursing facility A licensed and certified hospital